 Each coffee will include details about the specific lot in the description of the coffee.
 These details are intended to give you all the variables that might impact how the coffee roasts and tastes.

 Country of origin

 The country of origin may be the most obvious piece of information about the coffee, but arguably the least helpful when looking for a specific flavor.
 There are very different tasting high quality and low quality coffees from just about every coffee producing nation so knowing more than which country the coffee was grown in is very important.

 In our experience, the most obvious effect on the flavor of the coffee is the processing method.
 A natural processed coffee from El Salvador may taste more like a natural processed coffee from Ethiopia than a washed processed coffee from El Salvador.
 Try tasting a few natural processed coffees from various countries and compare!

-Another very important piece of information when choosing a new coffee.
+The plant variety is another very important piece of information when choosing a new coffee.
 The varieties of coffee are a lot like varieties of grapes used in wine.
 There are good Cabernet Sauvignon wines and there are bad Cabernet Sauvignon wines, but they still share trends in their taste profile.
 Coffee varieties certainly have trends of tasting a certain way, yet there are still good Pacamara and bad Pacamara.
 Note the varieties of coffee you enjoy and do not enjoy.
 Are there any trends?
 Some coffees will have several varieties blended together and may be labeled as “various.”

 Region and altitude are both key pieces of information on our coffee labels.
-The region and altitude can give more specific insight as to the specific terroir of the coffee.
+The region and altitude can give more insight as to the specific terroir of the coffee.
 Two coffees processed with the same method from the same region in the same country at the same altitude will have a lot of similarity in the cup.